 The Importance of Aftercare Planning

 Planning for aftercare is an important part of the recovery progress.
 Individuals who are entering an inpatient or outpatient treatment program for alcohol and drug addiction should have included aftercare planning as part of the process of designing their individual recovery plans.
-Of the many reasons why aftercare planning are important, aftercare planning means that individuals already have plans for where they will go and the treatments they will continue upon completion of the initial inpatient or outpatient treatment program.
+Of the many reasons why aftercare planning is important, aftercare planning means that individuals already have plans for where they will go and the treatments they will continue upon completion of the initial inpatient or outpatient treatment program.
 For example, some individuals who have completed an inpatient program at a residential drug treatment center might feel insecure in their sobriety and unprepared for the return home despite continued aftercare; therefore, such individuals might incorporate a period at a sober living facility or halfway house prior to returning home as part of their individualized aftercare plan.
 As part of aftercare planning, the individual who intends to live for a period of time in a sober living facility will have already selected a facility and made the necessary arrangements so that when he or she finishes the final day of the inpatient treatment program, he or she can make a quick and easy move into the halfway house without having to scramble with forgotten preparations at the last minute.

 What’s more, statistics show that continued treatment in the form of post-program aftercare tends to significantly decrease an individual’s risk of relapse back into addiction.
 As such, the success rates of recovery are much higher for those individuals who plan a sufficient and detailed aftercare regimen than for those who don’t participate in aftercare and those whose aftercare is insufficient in meeting their ongoing recovery needs.

 If you or someone you love is suffering from addiction to alcohol or drugs, the Palm Beach Institute can help.
 Our team of professional recovery specialists can match those suffering from addiction to the programs that can put them on a lasting path toward health, sobriety, and fulfillment.
+Give us a call at 855-534-3574 or contact us online.